Acronis raises $250M at a $2.5B+ valuation to double down on cyber protection services – TechCrunch

 “Last year definitely pushed customers to understand that IT is mission critical and that is for every business,” Beloussov said, with security coming along with that by association.
 With security, though, organizations have realized that “managing by in-house resources is not always ideal so outsourcing to special service providers can guarantee service levels.
 With internal IT people, you can only shout at them, and that is okay because they are used to it.”
 Third parties, by contrast, operate with service-level agreements that are easier to enforce if something goes wrong.

-“Acronis’ talented management and R&D teams have invested significant resources developing an innovative cloud-native ‘MSP in a box’ solution, with integrated backup, disaster recovery, cybersecurity, remote management, and workflow tools,” said Leif Lindbäck, Senior Managing Director of CVC Capital Partners.
+“Acronis’ talented management and R&D teams have invested significant resources developing an innovative cloud-native ‘MSP in a box’ solution, with integrated backup, disaster recovery, cybersecurity, remote management, and workflow tools,” said Leif Lindbäck, senior managing director of CVC Capital Partners.
 “Acronis provides mission-critical solutions to more than 10,000 MSPs and half a million small and medium businesses.
 CVC has a strong track record in cybersecurity and partnering up with successful entrepreneurs, and we are looking forward to teaming up with Serguei Beloussov and the Acronis team to accelerate the company’s growth.”